nipunarambukkanage/gpu_stable_fluids/CONTRIBUTING.md

 2. Do not add runtime packages, CDN assets, analytics, remote shaders, or backend services.
 3. Run `npm run check` before committing.
 It validates the module graph, shader inventory, forbidden runtime dependencies, and Node syntax.
 4. Serve the project with `npm run serve` and complete the browser checklist in `docs/VALIDATION.md` on a WebGPU-capable browser.
+5. On a CUDA-capable machine, configure and build the native CMake target, then run a short frame-export smoke test.
-5. Update the relevant architecture, numerical, CUDA/WebGPU, and validation documentation when a GPU resource, shader, pass, or synchronization rule changes.
+6. Update the relevant architecture, numerical, CUDA/WebGPU, native CUDA, and validation documentation when a GPU resource, shader, pass, or synchronization rule changes.

 ## GPU change checklist